 - New chapters start on new pages

 - Tabs are not used for aligning paragraphs

 - Footnotes are converted to endnotes

 - By default, the body is styled as “Normal”

 - All headings are marked (e.g. “Heading 1”)

-Once you’re ready with everything, be sure to check out the PublishDrive platform.
+Once you’re ready with everything, be sure to check out PublishDrive, a platform with various publishing services.
 You can get your published book(s) distribute to thousands of stores worldwide.
 It’s free to create an account: